Jarigu/My-books---flutter-project/README.md

 ![image](https://drive.google.com/uc?export=view&id=1vTO4UTUPXpRzLL7ZUHAe4g_XgAAvYnzN)

-A sample app created with the purpose of implementing some of the knowledge and concepts that I have learned about flutter app development.
+A sample app created with the purpose of implementing some of the knowledge and concepts that I have learned about flutter app development, following design and architecture good practices, clean architecture.

-The app uses the openlibrary.org api, that contains information about books.

 The app allows you to search, filter the search, see the details of a book and have a list of favorites.

-This application was developed following design and architecture good practices, clean architecture.

-This app uses the following libraries:
+## Public API:

+[openlibrary.org](https://openlibrary.org/developers/api), that contains information about books.

+## Main lbraries:

 - flutter_bloc (cubit): state management
 - hive: local database